 Gröna Lund is an amusement park with an excellent location.
 I recommend the attractions Eclipse, Katapulten or Kättingflygaren if you want to get an amazing view of the city as an added bonus.
-There are concerts more or less every night during summer here, often by world-famous artists such as Sting, Lenny Kravitz and Billy Idol.
+There are concerts more or less every night during summer here, often by world-famous artists such as John Legend and Tom Jones.

 If you are with a group of friends, you can compete in an organised pentathlon.